tearoom1/kirby-content-watch/README.md

 - binary files are not supported
 - when restoring a page, its files are not restored

-> Beware the restoration feature is BETA and may have bugs.
+> Beware the restore feature is BETA and may have bugs.
 Use at your own risk!

 ## Installation